-I can personally attest to the fact that web developers are in very high demand today, especially contract developers.
-Within my own online business, I have a regular need for talented web developers to help integrate new features, upgrade functionalities, and fix bugs.
+Web developers are in very high demand, especially contract developers.
+There's a need for talented web developers to help integrate new features, upgrade functionalities, and fix bugs.

-Online education platforms like CreativeLive, Treehouse, and CodeAcademy are great places to start with picking up the essential skills to becoming a web developer.
+Online education platforms like CreativeLive, Treehouse, and CodeAcademy are ideal places to start picking up the essential skills to becoming a web developer.

-In today's competitive marketplace, both tech startups and recognizable brands, have the need to differentiate themselves by creating flawless, great experiences for their users.
+In today's competitive marketplace, both tech startups and recognizable brands need to differentiate themselves by creating flawless experiences for their users.
 That's where web designers come in.

-If you can create an experience for a website or app, that leads to increased engagement, a higher purchase rate, or a bump in sign up rates, then your services will be in high demand.
+By creating an experience for a website or app that leads to increased engagement, a higher purchase rate, or a bump in sign-up rates, your services will be in high demand.

-If you're proficient in your field, an expert with a specific tool or topic, I can guarantee that there's an online audience that'd be willing to pay for access to your expertise.
+Proficiency in your field—an expert with a specific tool or topic—there's most certainly an online audience that would be willing to pay for access to your expertise.

-If spending a few hundred dollars on an online course translates into accelerating their learning curve in a lucrative industry or brings them closer to launching their own business, that investment pales in comparison to how much time it can take teaching yourself a new skill.
+If spending a few hundred dollars on an online course translates into accelerating a person's learning curve in a lucrative industry or brings that person closer to launching her own business, the investment pales in comparison to how much time it can take to learn a new skill.

-There's even a free online course from Teachable, for deciding on your profitable course idea, and it gives you a framework to having a successful launch to your new online course business.
+There's even a free online course from Teachable that helps people choose your profitable course idea, and it gives you a framework to having a successful launch to your new online course business.

-If you've got a knack for writing, and have the ability to build a rapport for yourself within a specific industry, then launching a blog could be a great side business for you.
-Once you have a regular audience of readers, you'll have countless options on how to monetize your site with advertisement, your own eBooks, online courses, sponsored content, and personalized consulting services.
+Do you have good writing skills and the ability to build a reputation for yourself within a specific industry?
+Then launching a blog could be an ideal side business for you.
+Once you have a regular audience of readers, you'll have countless options about how to monetize your site with ad support, your own e-books, online courses, sponsored content, and personalized consulting services.

 Whatever you do, just make sure the content you're creating for your audience is actually useful to them.
 That's the only way you'll be able to build a meaningful relationship and hope to eventually monetize your audience.